Spring into action on two wheels!

 Find a Great Ride for you

-A good portion of the New Zealand Cycle Trail is graded easy, with plenty of riding for beginners or those who’ve been off the bike for a while.
+A good portion of the 23 Great Rides are graded easy, with plenty of riding for beginners or those who’ve been off the bike for a while.
 Find a Great Ride near you, one for Wine Lovers, trails with top Lookouts & Views and Our Best Family Bike Rides.
 The Great Rides App is also a fantastic resource for on and off the bike.

 Check out the Great Rides App

-Created by passionate New Zealand rider and cartographer, Gary Patterson, the Great Rides App is a New Zealand Cycle Trail national partner and the only mobile app featuring all 22 Great Rides.
+Created by passionate New Zealand rider and cartographer, Gary Patterson, the Great Rides App is a New Zealand Cycle Trail national partner and the only mobile app featuring all 23 Great Rides (and some bonus rides too).

 With more than 1500 pages, it’s stacked with maps, video fly-thrus, elevation profiles, trail section descriptions and photos, along with details of trail services such as bike hire, shuttles, food and accommodation.
 It also boasts offline tracking using mobile GPS and once a trail is downloaded it works totally offline without needing mobile coverage!